-- (2) The amounts reported in this column represent the fees allocable to Fiscal 2016. - (3) The amounts reported in this column represents the grant date fair value calculated in accordance with FASB ASC Topic 718 with respect to the grant of restricted stock units.
-Assumptions used in calculating these amounts are described in Note 14 of the Company's audited financial statements for the fiscal year ended December 31, 2016 included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016. - (4) As of December 31, 2016, Messrs.
-Abizaid, Cruger, Nixon, Quick, and Sandner each held 7,019 unvested restricted stock units of the Company, and Michael Viola held 4,690 unvested restricted stock units of the Company.
-In addition, as of December 31, 2016, Michael Viola held 60,000 stock options of the Company, of which 30,000 were vested and exercisable.
-For outstanding equity awards held by Mr. Vincent Viola and Mr. Cifu, please see "Outstanding Equity Awards at Fiscal 2016 Year End" above. - (5) Represents fees paid to Mr. Abizaid pursuant to his consulting arrangement.
+- (1) The amounts reported in this column represent the fees allocable to Fiscal 2019. - (2) The amounts reported in this column represents the grant date fair value calculated in accordance with FASB ASC Topic 718 with respect to the grant of restricted stock units.
+Assumptions used in calculating these amounts are described in Note 19 of the Company's audited financial statements for the fiscal year ended December 31, 2019 included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019. - (3) As of December 31, 2019, Messrs.
+Cruger, Grano, Greifeld, Hutchins, Nixon, Quick, Sandner, Urban and Michael Viola each held 6,325 unvested restricted stock units of the Company, while Ms. Gambale held no outstanding equity awards.
+In addition, as of December 31, 2019, Vincent Viola held 693,750 stock options of the Company and Michael Viola held 15,000 stock options of the Company, in each case all of which were vested and exercisable.
+For outstanding equity awards held by Mr. Cifu, please see "Outstanding Equity Awards at 2019 Fiscal Year-End" above. - (4) Ms. Gambale was appointed to our Board of Directors on January 29, 2020